 Oceanori took the top prize at the GIST APEC Startup Training in Brisbane, Australia in 2018.
 The intensive training program brought startup teams from APEC countries to improve their business ideas, perfect their pitches, and showcase their innovations in front of business leaders, policymakers, academics, and chief science advisors from around the world.

 This conversation between Oceanori’s Dr. Rahinah Ibrahim and GIST Innovation Hub program lead Drona Dewi was conducted March 17, 2021 and was edited for clarity.

 GIST: Let’s jump right in with a big question.
 What was 2020 like for you as an innovator and for your startup, Oceanori?

 Dr. Rahinah Ibrahim: 2020 was when things really started to heat up for Oceanori.
 2019 was a real learning year for us, really starting with winning the GIST APEC Startup Training in Brisbane, Australia in the fall of 2018 and coming back and joining the LIF training in London and then going to the Global Entrepreneurship Summit in the Netherlands.
 We were at a crossroads deciding to be a for-profit enterprise or a social enterprise.
 That was a really big decision to make.
 Up until then we were just thinking of being a for-profit company.
 But I had been involved with NGOs for 25 years.
 It just really clicked for us to be a social enterprise.
 This changed the whole approach for commercializing our product.
 We knew we would still be able to make money but also be able to create more value for marginalized communities.
-2020 was when the Malaysia Innovation Center announced the Year of Social Innovation.
+2020 was when the Malaysian Global Innovation and Creativity Centre announced the Year of Social Innovation.
 In December of 2020 we finally qualified for funding as a social enterprise.
 In a few years we will become an official social enterprise.